techscapades/ESP32TwinGUI/README.md

 is sent throught serial at 115200 baud in a JSON object

 Currently available for windows only, releases for other softwares coming out later.
+I have already pre-compiled 2 versions of the app, and have left instructions as to how to compile it yourself too.

 I was motivated to make this because I wanted to monitor my CPU and GPU temps while gaming without